 Mealworms are readily available at most pet stores and online.

 Nutritional Information for Mealworms

 - Calcium – 13.3mg/100mg

 Crickets (Amazon) offer a good amount of protein and calcium, and are arguably the most popular feeder insect for bearded dragons.
 They are widely available in most pet stores and bait shops.

 Crickets can be difficult for bearded dragons to digest because of some hard body parts (such as the hind legs).

 Keeping crickets can be a bit of a challenge – they are masters of escaping and sometimes getting into the home, they can be noisy at night when trying to sleep, and storage can become very smelly.

 - Moisture Content – 69%

 Phoenix Worms (Black Soldier Fly Larvae)

-Phoenix Worms (Black Soldier Fly Larvae are the same thing) are a very good feeder insect to offer bearded dragons.
+Phoenix Worms (Amazon) (Black Soldier Fly Larvae are the same thing) are a very good feeder insect to offer bearded dragons.
 They have high levels of protein and calcium to offer and are easy to keep.
 Phoenix worms are a good supplemental insect for bearded dragon’s diet.